RubixML/Sentiment/README.md

 $estimator = PersistentModel::load(new Filesystem('sentiment.model'));
 ```

-Next, we'll use the built-in PHP function `readline()` to prompt the user to enter some text.
+Next, we'll use the built-in PHP function `readline()` to prompt the user to enter some text that we'll store in a variable.

 ```php
 while (empty($text)) $text = readline("Enter some text to analyze:\n");
 ```

-To make a prediction on a single sample, call the `predictSample()` method on the learner with the raw feature vector.
-Then we'll echo the prediction.
+To make a prediction on the text that was just entered, call the `predictSample()` method on the learner with the single sample.
+The `predictSample()` method returns a single prediction that we'll print out to the terminal.

 ```php
 $prediction = $estimator->predictSample([$text]);